 No, I don’t think so.
 But I know how to use it, it works fine, it’s affordable and it’s a case of if it ain’t broke, don’t fix it for where I’m currently at in life and biz.

-2. Create an attractive lead magnet.
+2. Create an irresistable lead magnet.

 You can simply include a check-box on checkout for your customers to opt-in to your email marketing to help retarget these previous customers.

-I’ve built a large portion of my email list with guests from my Honest Biz Brunch events.
 My audience signs up to the waitlist for these events in order to have first access to tickets.
 This has proven to be a measured and sustainable way to build my email database.

-There is no right or wrong answer to this question however; I recommend a minimum of 3 emails.
 Remember, you’re wanting to nurture these client relationships, not dive straight into a hard-sell (ew).

 It comes down to your individual marketing goals as well as reviewing your results for your campaigns after you have started sending them.
 It can be a bit of trial and error to begin with.
-See what content is resonating the most with your subscribers.
-Most email marketing platforms have metrics available so you can review each email campaign.

 Different email metrics provide different insights: